WelkinU/ThreadedVideoLoader/README.md

         #do some processing

 #### Indexing and List Slicing
     frame100 = vid[100]                 #get the 100th frame of the video - first frame of a video is 0
     lastFrame = vid[-1]                 #negative indexes work too slicedList = vid[50:100:-2]         #list-like slicing.
 Use precache_frames for fast repeated slicing on large slices

 #### Easy Access to Video Parameters
-    numFrames = len(vid)      #Get the frame length of the video.
-Can also do vid.frame_count fps = vid.fps             #Get the video fps height = vid.height       #Get the height in pixels width = vid.width         #Get the width in pixels
+    numFrames = len(vid)                #Get the frame length of the video fps = vid.fps                       #Get the video fps height = vid.height                 #Get the height in pixels width = vid.width                   #Get the width in pixels

     print(vid)                          #Print the main properties of the VideoLoader object